horizontalsystems/stellar-kit-android/README.md

 # StellarKit Android

 StellarKit is a lightweight and modular client for interacting with the [Stellar](https://www.stellar.org) blockchain, written in Kotlin for Android applications.
+It's implemented and used by [Unstoppable Wallet](https://github.com/horizontalsystems/unstoppable-wallet-android), a multi-currency crypto wallet.

 ## Features